kworam/ProcScript/README.md

 The following `paramType` values are allowed:

-*	"boolean"
-	The parameter value must be a JavaScript boolean.

-*	"number"
-	The parameter value must be a JavaScript number.

-*	"string"
+*	"boolean", "number", "string" or "function"
-	The parameter value must be a JavaScript string.
+	The parameter value must be a JavaScript boolean, number, string or function value.

 *	*class constructor function*
 	The parameter value must be an `instanceof` the class.

 *	null
-	No type checking is performed, the parameter value may be any type.
+	The parameter value may be any type.

 `paramDir`